9/16/2020

 Operator

-And from Bank of America, we'll go to Ken Hoekster.
+And from Bank of America, we'll go to Ken Hoekstra.

 speaker

-Hey, Greg.
+Hey, great.
 Good afternoon.
-Phenomenal quarter, Alan, and congrats on beginning your next phase.
-And thanks for the comments over the past two decades.
-Maybe just my question is on maybe for Raj, on the thoughts on margin benefits from express to ground.
-I know, Henry, you just mentioned kind of the parcel side of it, but you've also talked about moving express packages over the ground.
+Phenomenal quarter, Alan, and congrats on beginning your next phase, and thanks for the comments over the past two decades.
+Maybe just my question is on maybe for Raj, you know, on the thoughts on margin benefits from Express to Ground.
+I know, Henry, you just mentioned kind of the parcel side of it, but you've also talked about moving express packages over to ground.
 Can you talk how that transition is going on volume or margin side?
 And then just a clarification, Alan, have you delineated the benefits from the surcharges in terms of dollar size scale?

 speaker